sinclairzx81/typebox/readme.md

 ### Generic Types

-Generic types can be created with generic functions.
+Generic types can be created with generic functions constrained to type `TSchema`.
 The following creates a generic `Vector<T>` type.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'